Guillermo Moreno: Trial and resignation

 In September 2013, Moreno was prosecuted before Judge Claudio Bonadio for dereliction of duty and abuse of authority in the INDEC matter.
 The charge was brought in 2011 by economist Jorge Todesca of the consultancy firm Finsoport.
 Todesca had been economy vice-minister under Eduardo Duhalde and was one of more than a dozen experts whom Moreno had fined 500,000 pesos apiece in 2010 for disseminating a version of the Consumer Price Index that differed from the official CPI.
 Bonadio froze 50,000 pesos worth of Moreno's assets.

 Moreno resigned his cabinet position on November 19, 2013, effective December 2.
-After his resignation, he was named economic attache at the Argentinian embassy in Rome.
+After his resignation, he was named economic attache at the Argentine embassy in Rome.

 He was replaced by Axel Kicillof.
-After Moreno's resignation, Eduardo Hecker of the consulting firm DEL told Bloomberg that the Argentinian government was “acknowledging that there is a problem in the macro-economy and that Moreno’s policies have failed to fix it.”
+After Moreno's resignation, Eduardo Hecker of the consulting firm DEL told Bloomberg that the Argentine government was “acknowledging that there is a problem in the macro-economy and that Moreno’s policies have failed to fix it.”
 Hecker added that Moreno's resignation “shows that there was a political fight inside the inner circle that was won by Kicillof, who will became the most powerful economy minister from both Kirchner administrations as he has been the only one able to oust Moreno.”

 When President Cristina Fernández de Kirchner arrived in Rome in March 2014 to visit the Pope, Moreno met her at the airport.
 A few days later, on March 20, Moreno was found guilty by Judge Bonadio of abuse of authority.

 Bloomberg News noted in late 2013 that despite his legal troubles, Moreno's annual income had increased during that year by 26 percent to 2.26 million pesos.

 Personal life

-Moreno was married in the early eighties to a psychologist.
+Moreno was married in the early eighties to a psychologist, of Syrian Jewish origin.
 They are divorced and have two children, Joseph Paul and Victoria.
 He is currently in a long-time relationship with Amelia Marta Cascales, who has been described as his “battle partner” and legal bodyguard.
 Cascales is described as having her “own place” in the constellation of “K power,” and as having “managed to establish a personal relationship with the President” and won “trust…in the first circle of Kirchner power.”
-Cascales has been deputy director of the state-owned firms Energy Argentina SA (Enarsa) and Soluciones Satelitales Argentinas SA, and served as notary in Néstor Kirchner's establishment of Meldorek SA and in the formation of several other Kirchner-controlled businesses; she also helped produce the TV miniseries The Pact, which presents the official Kirchner version of the relationship between the Clarín media empire, the largest media conglomerate in Argentina, and the country's last civil-military dictatorship.
+Cascales has been deputy director of the state-owned firms Energy Argentina SA (Enarsa) and Soluciones Satelitales Argentinas SA, and served as notary in Néstor Kirchner's establishment of Meldorek SA and in the formation of several other businesses; she also helped produce the TV miniseries The Pact, which presents the relationship between the Clarín media empire, the largest media conglomerate in Argentina, and the various anti-Peronist military dictatorships.